Background Information

 Health Risks from Contaminants in Fish and Game

 The primary contaminants of concern in New York State fish and game have been mercury and polychlorinated biphenyls (PCBs).
-Other contaminants such as cadmium, chlordane, DDT, dieldrin, dioxin, mirex, and per- and polyfluoroalkyl substances (PFAS, previously known as perfluorinated chemicals or PFCs) are also concerns in fish from some of the State's waterbodies.
+Other contaminants such as cadmium, chlordane, DDT, dieldrin, dioxin, mirex, and per- and polyfluoroalkyl substances (PFAS) are also concerns in fish from some of the State's waterbodies.
 These contaminants build up in your body as you continue to eat these fish and game over time.
 Health problems that may result from exposure to these contaminants range from small changes in health that are hard to detect to birth defects, reproductive and developmental effects, and cancer.
 For more detailed information about contaminants in fish and game please visit About Chemicals & Bacteria in Fish.

-People can get the health benefits of eating fish and reduce their exposures to contaminants by following the NYS DOH advice.
+People can get the health benefits of eating fish and reduce their exposures to contaminants by following the Department's advice.
 The advisories tell people which fish to avoid eating, and how to prepare and cook fish to reduce their exposures to contaminants in the fish they do eat.
-People who can bear children (under 50) and children under 15 (the sensitive population) are advised to limit the kinds of sportfish they eat and how often they eat them.
-People beyond their childbearing years and those who do not bear children (the general population) may face fewer health risks from some chemicals.
+People who can become pregnant (under age 50) and children under 15 (the sensitive population) are advised to limit the kinds of sportfish they eat and how often they eat them.
+Everyone else (the general population) may face fewer health risks from chemicals found in fish.
 For that reason, the advice for the general population allows them to eat more kinds of sportfish and more often.

 Basis for Setting Advisories